 Go provides a powerful way to define custom data types using structs.
 A struct is a composite data type that groups together variables (fields) under a single name.
 This allows you to create complex data structures that can represent real-world entities.

-keyword, followed by a list of fields enclosed in curly braces.
+Structs are defined using the struct keyword, followed by a list of fields enclosed in curly braces.
 Each field has a name and a type.

 type Person struct {